Hubert Harrison: Emigration and education

 Harrison came to New York in 1900 as a 17-year-old orphan and joined his older sister.
 He confronted a racial oppression unlike anything he previously knew, as only the United States had such a binary color line.
 In the Caribbean, social relations were more fluid.
 Harrison was especially "shocked" by the virulent white-supremacy typified by lynchings, which were reaching a peak in these years in the South.
 They were a horror that had not existed in St. Croix or other Caribbean islands.
 In addition, the fact that in most places blacks and people of color far outnumbered whites meant they had more social spaces in which to operate away from the oversight of whites.

 In the beginning, Harrison worked low-paying service jobs while attending high school at night.
 For the rest of his life, Harrison continued to study as an autodidact.
 While he was still in high school, his intellectual gifts were recognized.
 He was described as a "genius" in The World, a New York daily newspaper.
-At age 20, he had an early letter published by The New York Times in 1903.
+At the age of 20, he had an early letter published by The New York Times in 1903.
 He became an American citizen and lived in the United States the rest of his life.